William Dove Paterson: Career

 In 1910 The Torry Skating Rink Syndicate opened its Sinclair Road premises as The Torry Picture Palace with films syndicated from Dove Paterson's Aberdeen Cinematic Bureau.
 That same year, Paterson opened his how film theatre, the Beach Bijou, on the sea front, a little south of the Bathing Station.
 It was constructed of wood and canvas and seated an audience of 200.
 Tickets were 1d for children and 2d for adults.

 In late 1911 and 1912 the Music Hall was running Saturday Night Cinema Concerts with cinematographs by Dove Paterson.
 When other bookings took precedence these concerts would be transferred to either the Albert Hall, Huntly Street or the YMCA on Union Street.
 By September 1912 Paterson was running cinematograph concerts on Wednesday nights at the Music Hall with "smartly-dressed girls as chocolate sellers."

-By summer 1913 the lease taken by J J Bennell on the Coliseum (now Belmont Filmhouse, Aberdeen), was coming to an end.
+By summer 1913 the lease taken by J J Bennell on the Coliseum (now The Belmont Cinema), was coming to an end.
 Paterson, was ready to take it, having had an ambition to operate his own city centre cinema.
 He and his wife took over on 11 August 1913.
 Paterson took his camera to the Braemar Gathering of 1913.
 The film he made led to his giving a royal command performance at Mar Lodge for the Princess Royal on 17 September 1913.

 In late 1913 a film had been made of The Turra Coo, a cow which had been seized for auction in lieu of unpaid National Insurance by a farmer in Turriff.
 The film was shown at both The Gaiety and Coliseum cinemas in Aberdeen in February 1914.
 Paterson "took the film to Turriff for a special show in aid of the Parish Church renovation scheme, and to the Victoria Hall, Ellon, where great cheers and applause greeted the appearance on screen of several well-known farmers."
-In a column in March 1944 where 'The Rambler" wonders what happened to these and other locally shot films, Paterson's son, 'John Leo Paterson' reports that "his father's films were sold when he died, and there, as far as he is concerned, all trace of them is lost."
+In a column in March 1944 where "The Rambler" wonders what happened to these and other locally shot films, Paterson's son, John Leo Paterson reports that "his father's films were sold when he died, and there, as far as he is concerned, all trace of them is lost."

-Paterson's lease on the Gaiety Theatre, which he had held since 1908, came to an end in Autumn 1914.
+Paterson's lease on the Gaiety Theatre, which he had held since 1908, came to an end in 1914.
 It then lay empty until 14 June 1915.